 AvMA has done more than any other organisation to raise awareness of the need for a statutory duty for healthcare providers to be open and honest when harm is caused to patients.
 We have called our campaign "Robbie's Law" in honour of Robbie Powell and his family.
 We very much welcome the Government's acceptance at long last that a statutory Duty of Candour is needed.
 This has the potential to be the biggest advance in patient safety and patients' rights in history.
 However, we are firmly of the view that a Duty of Candour which was restricted to fatal and severe harm cases would not be worthy of the name, and would have the gravest unintended consequences.
 In effect, it would legitimise the cover up of all but the most serious incidents of harm.
 It would undermine existing established guidance (the Being Open guidance), which sets "moderate harm" as the threshold requiring open disclosure.
 It would be inconsistent with the existing contractual requirement on NHS organisations which also uses "moderate harm" as the threshold and it would lead to increased confusion and bureaucracy.
-It would go against the spirit of what Robert Francis QC advocated in his recommendations for a duty of candour and the recent Clwyd/Hart review of complaints.
+It would contradict the NHS Constitution which pledges that patients will be told about any harm caused to them and undermine the recent Clwyd/Hart review of complaints.
 In short it would be a serious step backwards and hamper rather than help moves to bring about a more open and fair culture and full openness with patients when things go wrong.
 This briefing explains in more detail why this would be the case and suggests an alternative approach.

-Our concerns are shared by a wide range of patients and professional groups, including:
+Our view that the Duty must cover any significant harm is shared by a wide range of patients' and professional groups, including: